soarlab/FPTuner/README.md

 ```

 - Gurobi v6.5.
 Note that FPTuner's installation script **does not** automatically install Gurobi.
-Please go to <a href=http://www.gurobi.com/>Gurobi website</a> and follow the installation instructions.
-It is free for academic use (the academic license is free).
+Please follow the following stpes to install Gurobi and acquire a free academic license.
+    - Installation.
+        - On <a href="www.gurobi.com">www.gurobi.com</a> tab "DOWNLOADS," select "Download Center."
+        - Select "Gurobi Optimizer."
+You need to register an account for the academic licenses also.
+        - Download "gurobi6.5.2_linux64.tar.gz" and untar with ``tar -xvf gurobi6.5.2_linux64.tar.gz``
+        - ``cd gurobi652/linux64`` and ``./setup.py build``
+    - Set environment variables as the following example commands work under bash:
+        - export GUROBI_HOME=your-path/gurobi652/linux64
+        - export PATH=$GUROBI_HOME/bin:$PATH
+        - export LD_LIBRARY_PATH=$GUROBI_HOME/lib:$LD_LIBRARY_PATH
+    - Acquire an academic license.
+        - Go to <a href="https://user.gurobi.com/download/licenses/free-academic">https://user.gurobi.com/download/licenses/free-academic</a>
+        - Read the User License Agreement and the conditions, then click "Request License."
+        - Copy the command "grbgetkey your-activation-code" shown on the screen.
+        - Under the **bin** directory of your Gurobi installation, run the grbgetkey command which you just copied.
+This command will require you to enter a path to store the license key file.
+The grbgetkey command will indicate you to setup environment variable **GRB_LICENSE_FILE** to a path to the license file.
     - After the installation, add the path of Gurobi's python module to environment variable **PYTHONPATH**.
 For example,
         - Assuming Gurobi is installed under **/home/myname/gurobi652/linux64**.
 	    - **Note**: the version of Gurobi is assumed to be 6.5.2; your Gurobi path may be different.